-7 Exceptional Circumstances
+7. Exceptional Circumstances

-- 7.1 There may be times when an examiner is unable to undertake their duties, due to unforeseen circumstances.
+7.1.
+There may be times when an examiner is unable to undertake their duties, due to unforeseen circumstances.
 In these situations, the school should ensure that another examiner looks at the modules.
 The school should look to re-allocate the modules to an existing examiner (with the relevant expertise).
-If this is not possible then the school should source a new examiner. - 7.2 If an examiner is unable to attend an assessment board the school should ensure that the examiner is involved in some way, either by submitting their comments via email or phone, or attending virtually, e.g. By Skype or MS Teams.
+If this is not possible then the school should source a new examiner.

+7.2.
+If an examiner is unable to attend an assessment board the school should ensure that the examiner is involved in some way, either by submitting their comments via email or phone, or attending virtually.